quocviethere/Coursera-Machine-Learning-Specialization/README.md

 ## Disclaimer
-I recognize the time people spend on building intuition, understanding new concepts and debugging assignments.
-The solutions uploaded here are only for reference.
-They are meant to unblock you if you get stuck somewhere.
-Please do not copy any part of the code as-is (the programming assignments are fairly easy if you read the instructions carefully).
-Similarly, try out the quizzes yourself before you refer to the quiz solutions.
-This course is the most straight-forward deep learning course I have ever taken, with fabulous course content and structure.
-It's a treasure by the deeplearning.ai team.
+I am aware of the time people invest in developing their intuition, learning new ideas, and fixing assignments.
+The solutions posted here are merely for use as a guide.
+If you get trapped anywhere, they're supposed to help you get out of it.
+Please don't copy the code exactly as it is (the programming assignments are fairly easy if you read the instructions carefully).
-## Coursera Machine Learning Specialization

 #BreakIntoAI with Machine Learning Specialization.
 Master fundamental AI concepts and develop practical machine learning skills in the beginner-friendly, 3-course program by AI visionary Andrew Ng